oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-transform-data.md

 ![Screenshot of joining with customer](images/image38_cust_join.png)

-19. Now bring in **AGE_GROUP** table and use Lookup transform.
-Link it as below.
+19. Now bring in the **AGE_GROUP** table and use Lookup transform.
+Link it as described below.

     First link the end of the data flow to Lookup and then link **AGE_GROUP** to lookup.

+    **Note:** The order of linking matters for lookup transform. **AGE_GROUP** Should be the lookup source.
+Check the property panel on the right.
+If it is not correct then remove the links and link it again.

-    Make sure lookup expression is: **CUSTOMER_CA.AGE between AGE_GROUP.MIN_AGE and AGE_GROUP.MAX_AGE**
+    Make sure the lookup expression is: **CUSTOMER_CA.AGE between AGE_GROUP.MIN_AGE and AGE_GROUP.MAX_AGE**

     Note that you can also optionally use the expression editor.